 You use FProxy to download the content to your local file system, edit the content in any source code editor, and use FProxy to upload the content back to the Frosmo back end.
 You can manage the downloaded content files with any version control system.

-If a modification uses a template, FProxy automatically downloads and uploads the template content alongside the modification content.
-You can work on the template content the same as the modification content.
+If a modification uses a template, FProxy automatically downloads and uploads the template content alongside the modification.
+You can work on template content the same as modification content.
 For simplicity, this guide mostly talks about "modification content" or just "content", but you can assume that to also include template content.

 The Control Panel is the simpler way to develop modification content, but FProxy gives you more options for using your own tools and processes, especially if you're a software developer.
 This guide focuses on FProxy.
-For more information about developing modifications in the Control Panel, see Modifications and Creating your first modification.
+For more information about developing modifications in the Control Panel, see Creating and editing a modification.

 Regardless of where you develop your modification content, you test the content on the site using Frosmo Preview.

 FProxy consists of a desktop-based command-line interface (CLI) and a web proxy server: